 Question 8: You started Paiboon Publishing 1996, what changes have you seen in the Asian language-learning marketplace?

 When I started Paiboon Publishing the only way to learn a language was with books and audiocassettes.
 We moved on to audio CDs, DVDs and computer software products.
-Now the trend is for Smartphone and Tablet apps.
+Now the trend is for Smartphone and Tablet apps and learning not in a classroom but learning Online.
 Technology continues to evolve and as a publisher, we advance with the changes to remain competitive and to continue to be the leader in the Southeast Asian language market.

 With the coming of the ASEAN Economic Community in 2015 and the recent reforms in Burma, the world will be focused on Southeast Asia in the coming years.
 The desire and the actual need to learn Southeast Asian languages will enlarge dramatically.
 The necessity for English speakers to communicate with Southeast Asians will increase.
 People will need to have their language-learning materials available at their fingertips.
 Paiboon Publishing’s language app products are here to fill all of those needs.

 Language Learning Phone Apps